 How Much Additional Power to Expect from Test Pipes?

 Test pipes alone won’t really do much.
-Expect a gain of ~4 to ~7 horsepower.
+Expect a gain of around 4 to 7 horsepower.
 This is barely enough to be noticeable, so don’t expect to be pushed back in your seat.
 However, you might find that the tacho needle climbs up the rev-range a bit quicker than usual.

-To get the most out of this upgrade, we recommend getting your ECU remapped after installing a catback exhaust system, aftermarket headers, and any intake mods you can think of.
+To get the most out of this upgrade, we recommend getting your ECU remapped after installing an axle or catback exhaust system, aftermarket headers, and any short ram or cold air intake mods you can think of.

 If everything is done correctly, you can expect up to ~15 horsepower.
 Not bad especially for naturally aspirated builds.